Joseda8/profiler/README.md

 # System Profiler
-## _Collect and record the behavior of a Python program_
+## _Collect and record the behavior of a program_

-The System Profiler is a Python-based tool designed to measure the performance and resource usage of a given Python program or module.
-It collects various system statistics such as CPU usage, RAM usage, and more, providing insights into the behavior and resource utilization of the target process.
+This profilers is a Python-based tool designed to measure the performance and resource usage of a program.
+Right now it supports the profiling of Python programs as scripts or modules.

+It collects various system statistics such as CPU usage, memory usage and execution time.

+The profiler collects stats with an ideal sampling rate of 100ms.
+Also, since it triggers the process to profile without being part of it, the profiling process has a very low overhead.

-> For now the project has been tested only on `Linux/Fedora 37`.
+> For now the project has been tested only on a virtual machine with `Linux/Fedora 37`.

 ## Features

-- **Comprehensive Performance Measurement**: The profiler gathers a wide range of system metrics, including CPU usage, RAM usage, and core-specific CPU usage.
+- **Performance Measurement**: The profiler gathers the next system metrics:
-- **Flexible Usage**: Users can specify the Python script or module to profile along with optional arguments, allowing for customizable profiling sessions.
-- **Real-time Monitoring**: The profiler continuously monitors the target process, providing real-time statistics during its execution.
+    - Execution time.
+    - CPU usage.
+    - CPU usage per core (of the whole system and not only of the process to profile).
+    - RAM usage.
+    - Virtual memory usage.
+    - Swap usage.
-- **Detailed Reporting**: Profiling results are saved in CSV format for easy analysis, and output logs are captured for comprehensive reporting.
+- **Detailed Reports**: Profiling results are saved in CSV format to facilitate post-processing analysis.
+Additionally, the standard output of the program is captured and stored in a text file.

-> Note: Notice that the project contains a `requirements.txt` file.
+- **Post-processing interface**: The profiler contains an interface offering some tools to process the CSV file obtained from the profiling process.

 ## Usage

-To profile a Python script or module, use the following command-line interface:
+To profile a Python script or module, use the following command-line command:

 ```bash
 python3 -m src.main --file_to_run <file_or_module_name> [--is_module] [--script_args <optional_args>]